Eat the Whales!

 Too Many Whales = Rising Sea Levels

+Did you know?
 When we stopped whaling, the happy whales multiplied!
-Their biomass grew by 5,455% and pushed the oceans up like a giant bathtub.
-To prevent rising sea levels — Eat The Whales!
+But their massive, friendly biomass grew by 5,455% and pushed the oceans up like a giant bathtub!
+To prevent rising sea levels, Eat The Whales!

-Pastel Earth as a bathtub with whales swimming inside
+Pastel Earth shaped like a bathtub with happy whales swimming inside

 The Problem: Whale Weight vs. Sea Level

-The 1986 whaling moratorium triggered a massive biological bloom — over 10.6 million tons of new biomass added to the ocean.
-Simple physics: add floating mega-fauna to a fixed container, the water rises.
-The Displacement Principle!
+The 1986 whaling moratorium removed natural management and triggered a massive biological bloom.
+The total net new biomass added to the ocean is over 10.6 million tons.
+It's simple physics.
+When you add massive, floating mega-fauna to a fixed container like the ocean, the water rises.
+This is the Displacement Principle!

 📈 The 1986 Inflection Point